 - A basic diagram of the company structure with the names of key people who will be involved in automation is a useful reference, even for internal use.

 - Don’t talk about integrating with finishing equipment but talk about integrating with model XXX of vendor YYY with software revision ZZZ.
 A list of hard- and software that is currently in use or that will be used in the future is easy to assemble and can avoid misunderstandings about the exact scope of the project.

-- A flow diagram which details how jobs get processed, which job data are transferred, who gets involved and which systems store or process which data takes some time to create but it can also be a useful tool in negotiating with vendors.
+- A flow diagram that details how jobs get processed, which job data are transferred, who gets involved, and which systems store or process which data takes some time to create but it can also be a useful tool in negotiating with vendors.